-Change takes time and that is certainly the case when it comes to tossing the toxic beauty products you are using, here is An Insiders Guide to Switching to Natural Cosmetics.
+Change takes time and that is certainly the case when it comes beauty products you are using, here is An Insiders Guide to Switching to Natural Cosmetics.

 The payoff is big, not only will you look and feel better, but you are also helping to heal mother nature.

 It took me years to transition fully to an eco-friendly beauty routine and today I am sharing my top tips with you.

 Don’t throw everything out all at once, not only will this affect your pocketbook, it will also affect your skin and not in a good way.
 Our bodies get really dependent on these toxins and when you cut them out cold turkey it’s like a major WTF moment.
 Think breakouts, redness and more.
 If you have a favourite face wash that you use every day, try to use it every other day instead, weaning yourself off slowly.
 Then move onto body washes and lotions then onto shampoo & conditioner, then deodorant, makeup etc. Once you start this process, it only gets easier and easier.

 Make healthier choices as you run out!